oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

           xmlns:cvssv3="https://www.first.org/cvss/cvss-v3.0.xsd" => 3.0
         ```

     4. Retrieve the CVSS version from a config value, which defaults to `3.0`.
-(As the spec only mentions 3.0.)
+(As CSAF CVRF v1.2 predates CVSS v3.1.)
 The CVRF CSAF converter outputs a warning that this value was taken from the config.

 ### 9.1.6 Conformance Clause 6: CSAF content management system